Unbewohnte/wecr/README.md

 ## Examples

-See [page on my website](https://unbewohnte.su/wecr) for some basic examples.
+See [a page on my website](https://unbewohnte.su/wecr) for some basic examples.

 Dump of a basic configuration: